 · Believes they are special or unique so they do not have to conform to expected norms

 As you read this, if alarm bells are ringing, it may help to seek support or to find ways to cope.
-The next post may help with this ‘How to cope with narcissistic people in our lives’.
+The next post may help with this ‘5 Ways to Cope with Narcissistic People’.

 As always, please feel free to comment or ask any questions you may have about this post.